What does “hikouki” mean in Japanese?

 Let me start with the definition and meanings of “hikouki”.

 - hikouki – 飛行機 (ひこうき) : a noun meaning ‘airplane’, ‘aeroplane’, or ‘aircraft’ in Japanese.
-This can also work as a plural noun.
+This can also work as plural.
 Learn more about Japanese plural.

-The kanji expression of “hikouki” consists of the following three characters:
+The kanji expression of “hikouki” consists of the following three kanji characters:

-- 飛 : a kanji character often used to express the act of flying.
+- 飛 : a kanji character often used to refer to the act of flying.
+This can also be found in other words like “tobu“.

-- 行 : a kanji character often used to express the act of going.
+- 行 : a kanji character often used to refer to the act of going.
+This can also be found in other words like “iku“.

-- 機 : a kanji character often used to mean ‘machine’, ‘machines’, ‘machinery’, or such.
+- 機 : a kanji character often used to mean ‘machine’, ‘machines’, or ‘machinery’ in Japanese.

-From these three kanji characters, we can understand that “hikouki” literally means ‘a machine to fly and go with’.
-This literal interpretation seems to be completely in line with the meanings.
-Actually, airplanes are machines to fly and go with.
+From these three kanji characters, we can understand that “hikouki” literally means ‘a machine to fly and go with’ in Japanese.
+This literal interpretation is very close to the actual meanings.
+Airplanes are indeed machines to fly and go with.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “hikouki” through the detailed kanji check above.

-Then, let me explain how to use “hikouki” through the example sentences below.
+So far, I’ve explained the definition and meanings of “hikouki” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “airplane” in Japanese